pbrosseau/spectroPS/README.md

 The measured spectrum has length n.
 The ANN accepts a 1D vector, consisting of the measured spectrum concatenated with the desired spectrum, with length 2n.
 The ANN outputs a 1D vector, corresponding to the amplitude mask, of length n.

+The simulated spectral data in fiber_spectrum_130to170.npz is generated using a package developed in the Kambhampati lab at McGill University: https://github.com/ry-dgel/self-phase

 Patrick Brosseau 2023/01/23